ahmedabdulwhhab/Learn_Multi_path/README.md

-## Hedera
+## PureSDN

-Hedera is a SDN-based traffic schduling application implementating "Hedera", see the paper "Hedera: dynamic flow scheduling for data center networks" by Mohammad Al-Fares.
-Initially, network traffic is routed with ECMP.
-Once the speed of any flow in the switch exceeds 10% of the bandwidth of the link, routing path will be calculated and installed by the Ryu controller to reschedule the flow to other light loading path.
+PureSDN is a SDN-based traffic schduling application.
+Except the routing paths for hosts under the same switch, routing paths are calculated and installed completely by the Ryu controller.
 It includes a set of Ryu applications collecting basic network information, such as topology and free bandwidth of links.
+PureSDN can achieve shortest path forwarding based on HOP or BANDWIDTH.
+You can specify the mode of computing shortest paths when starting Ryu by adding "weight" argument.
+Moreover, you can set "k_paths" argument to support K-Shortest paths computing.
 Fortunately, our application supports load balancing based on dynamic traffic information.

 The detailed information of the modules is shown below: